-Table 5.1.
-Summary of the characteristics of a QKD protocol that uses RLC.

-The "Reliability Bound", h, is calculated according to Corollary 5.9, and the maximal bit-rate R{secret} is calculated by solving $H_2(2p_a + 2\varepsilon) + H_2(2p_a + 2\varepsilon + 1/n) = 0.99 - R{\text{secret}}$ (with two exceptions, denoted with [†] in the table).
+Table 5.1 Summary of the characteristics of a QKD protocol that uses RLC: The "Reliability Bound", h, is calculated according to Corollary 5.3, and the maximal bit rate $R{\rm secret}$ is calculated by solving $H_2(2p_a+2\epsilon)+H_2(2p_a+2\epsilon+1/n)=0.99-R{\rm secret}$ (with two exceptions, denoted with in the table).
 The parameters in this table are closely related to the parameters used in experiments: n is related to the number of photons obtained by Bob; 2n photons are used according to the used-bits-BB84 protocol and slightly more than 4n in the conventional BB84.
-The error-rate considered here is achieved in many experimental setups, but might limit the distance of transmission.
-A photon rate of 1,000 photons per second (if we count the photons obtained by Bob) was also reported in various experiments, so the resulting secret-key bit-rate R{secret} can be sufficient for many practical usages.
+The error rate considered here is achieved in many experimental setups, but might limit the distance of transmission.
+A photon rate of 1000 photons per second (if we count the photons obtained by Bob) was also reported in various experiments, so the resulting secret-key bit-rate $R{\rm secret}$ can be sufficient for many practical usages.